WhiteSkyTK/Contract-Monthly-Claim-System/README.md

     - **Academic Manager:** nogamenolifeshirosora1234@gmail.com / 12345678

 - After logging in, you can submit claims, verify claims, and track their statuses.

+## Class Structure
+- **ApplicationDbContext.cs:** This class manages the database interactions and does not require any modifications.
+- **User Class:** Manages user information, roles, and password hashing for secure storage.
+- **ApprovalProcess Class:** Handles details of claims approved or rejected, including feedback and timestamps.
+- **Academic Manager, Lecturer, Programme Coordinator Classes:** These classes contain user details for each respective role.
+- **Claims Class:** Stores claims submitted by lecturers.
+- **ClaimsModules Class:** Manages multiple modules selected by lecturers for their claims.
+- **HR Class:** Stores details about HR users.
+- **Other Classes:** Includes `EditViewModel`, `Module`, `SupportingDocument`, `ManageClaimsViewModel`, and `ReportMetadata` for managing various functionalities within the system.

 ## Endpoints
 - **Register Lecturer:** `/Home/Register`